webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 This is where the non blocking JavaScript module finish its lifecycle.
 Upon detecting an object that has <tt>hasSession: true</tt> AND a 64 character long string for <tt>sessionToken</tt>, it MUST send an Ajax POST to the local web application <tt>callbackUri</tt> with the token.

+NOTE: This is know to bring a problem.
+The isussue is that if we use an unaltered sessionToken as the sole proof, anybody could know this and hijack a session on the relying party.
+This needs to be improved.

 ==== 4.
 With a sessionToken, we can read data from the profile server ====